EloiSoldevilaDalmau/webcam_circles/README.md

 Exercise 2.2 of the Perception Systems course.
 Circle detection from online webcam images.

+We have not updated the cpp file of this repository because no major changes were made.
+Changing the values of different parameters the colors and sizes of the circles and its centers can be changed.
+It can also be changed the minimud and maximum circle sizes detected which is important to test in order to minimize errors (for each application the results may be different).
+On the same topic we can also play with the gaussian blur parameter to change the noise filter.

-Like in exercis 2.1, to have the program running first we need to do some things.
+Like in exercise 2.1, to have the program running first we need to do some things.
 We start by forking the git repository https://github.com/beta-robots/webcam_circles, cloning it to our computer with the command

     $ git clone https://github.com/EloiSoldevilaDalmau/webcam_circles
 and building the point_capture example.